wizo06/japanese/docs/grammar/fundamentals/description.md

 *There are many sick people at that institution.*

 In the first sentence, 「病気」 is labeling 「人」.
-It tells us that that the sentences applies to *people who have disease*, rather than *people who don't*.
-This is the typical way that 「病気」 is used to modify a noun, and has a neutral, objective tone.
+It tells us that the sentences applies to *people who have disease*, rather than *people who don't*.
+This is the typical way that 「病気」 is used to modify a noun, and has a neutral and objective tone.

 On the other hand, the second sentence, 「病気」 is describing 「人」.
 In this (possible, but uncommon) usage, 「病気」 is treated as a quality, property, nature of those people, which sounds negative and rude.
 It sounds something akin to the English phrase "sick in the head".

-This shouldn't be a surprise if we recall what we learned in the section of [Engine "B"](a-and-b.md#engine-b) and [copula](a-and-b.md#copula) about adjectives and the copula, respectively.
-As a reminder, *adjectives* expresses property or quality of something; the copula (which is used for *nouns*) simply expresses "A belongs to the set of B".
+This shouldn't be a surprise if we recall what we learned about adjectives and the copula.
+As a reminder, adjectives expresses property or quality of something; the copula (which is used for *nouns*) simply expresses "A belongs to the set of B".

 If we choose to say 「病気 ==な== 人」, then 「病気」 is acting as an adjective, therefore we're expressing a property or quality of 「人」.
 We're saying that "being sick" is intrinsically a characteristic of those people (which is why it sounds negative and rude).
 However, if we say 「病気 ==の== 人」, then we're not treating 「病気」 as a intrinsic nature of those people; we're simply labeling them with a neutral tone as "people who have disease" / "people who are sick" (as opposed to people who aren't sick).
 We're saying with a neutral tone "people who belong to the set of people who are sick".